-And a Summerhouse certainly fits the bill….
+And a summerhouse certainly fits the bill….

-In order to prevent any massive unpleasant surprises, we think it’s best to layout the costs that will come into play when ordering a Summerhouse.
+In order to prevent any massive unpleasant surprises, we think it’s best to lay out the costs that will come into play when ordering a summerhouse.

-So, in this blog we’ll help you understand not only what a summerhouse will cost, but what the associated project costs will be.
+So, in this blog, we’ll help you understand not only what a summerhouse will cost, but what the associated project costs will be.
 That way you can budget for the entire installation, and not just the building itself.

 What’s the cost of a summerhouse base?

-These three are tried, tested and true and always do a cracking job for our Tayside #Sheddies.
+These three are tried, tested and true and always do a cracking job for our Tayside Sheddies.
 Due to the costs involved in a base (and these costs are justified), we would always recommend seeking a quote first for the completion of groundworks prior to doing anything drastic.

 It’s best to know of these things before, rather than retrospectively.

-Brilliant, that’s the two absolute necessities out the way.
+Brilliant, that’s the two absolute necessities out of the way.
 You need a summerhouse (of course) and a base, so these are essential costs that you need to budget for.

-Now let’s explore some optional costs that aren’t essential to #ShedLife, but are duly welcomed nonetheless.
+Now let’s explore some optional costs that aren’t essential to ShedLife, but are duly welcomed nonetheless.

 What is the cost of a summerhouse stove?

-For those that are intent on going the full shebang on the hygge haven, cosiness is key.
+For those who are intent on going the full shebang on the hygge haven, cosiness is key.
 With this in mind, there’s one thing that does the job better than others: a lovely stove.

 Our personal recommendation is the wonderful Carse County Stoves who provide a massive range of products.